swarmauri/soliloquy/README.md

 ## Workflow Example in GitHub Actions

-Here's an example GitHub Actions workflow that uses **monorepo_manager** to lock, build, install, test, bump the patch version, and publish:
+Here's an example GitHub Actions workflow that uses **soliloquy** to lock, build, install, test, bump the patch version, and publish:

 ```yaml
 name: Release Workflow